 In order to expedite the work of the Council, and to avoid confusion in its deliberations, the Council shall be governed by the accepted rules of parliamentary procedure as given in Robert's Rules of Order, Newly Revised, in keeping with the Spirit of Christian love and fellowship.

 Section 2.
 Order of Business

-A. The regular order of business of the District Council shall be determined by the District
+A. The regular order of business of the District Council shall be: Session open with prayer.